 Often players playing up an age group or four are physical specimens, fortunate to have evolved into manhood ahead of most of their peers.
 But whilst Moukoko is by no means lacking in strength or speed, reducing his incredible goal-haul simply to those factors would be lazy journalism at best.

 Having only recently hit 5'10" in height, the majority of defenders Moukoko has lined up against have towered over him throughout his career to date.
-Instead, Moukoko uses his low centre of gravity, sharp control and incredible game awareness to make and take chances.
-He also has a wand of a left foot and is ice cold in front of goal.
+Instead, Moukoko uses his low centre of gravity, sharp control and impressive game awareness to make and take chances.
+He also has a deft touch with his favoured left foot and is ice cold in front of goal.

 Did you know?

 "If the talent runs in the family he should become an interesting footballer," coach Ralf vom Dorp told Essen sports magazine RevierSport.
-It's a challenge Borel should be up to - facing a young Youssoufa in the Moukoko family back garden in Hamburg can't have been too much fun growing up!
+It's a challenge Borel could be up to - kicking around against a young Youssoufa whilst growing up in Hamburg can't have been too easy a ride!

 "He's the wonder everyone thinks he is," the elder sibling explained with a smile.